 - Aesop Amnesia: Snowed In, where Max and Dani become friends, is followed by the series finale House For Sale, which proves to be a subversion, as it doesn't take much for the gang to convince Max to help them.
 In Series 2, however, he's back to being the Sitcom Arch-Nemesis.

-- Brother Chuck: The baby vanished after series 1.
+- Chuck Cunningham Syndrome: The baby vanished after series 1.
 The Cat from Hell vanished after series 2.

 - Clip Show: One in series 4 and another in series 5.

 - Deadpan Snarker: Dani does this a lot.